No. 1 in Heaven: Legacy

-Joy Division cited "Number One Song in Heaven" as a primary influence during the recording of "Love Will Tear Us Apart".
+English rock band Joy Division cited Nº 1 in Heaven as a primary influence during the recording of their 1980 song "Love Will Tear Us Apart".
 Joy Division's drummer Stephen Morris stated: "When we were doing 'Love Will Tear Us Apart', there were two records we were into: Frank Sinatra's Greatest Hits and 'Number One Song in Heaven' by Sparks.
 That was the beginning of getting interested in Giorgio Moroder".

 Track listing

 Personnel

 Credits are adapted from the Nº 1 in Heaven liner notes.